andrewhnberry/andrewhnberry.github.io/_posts/2020-04-21-Classification-Model-Evaluation.md

 - **True Positive (TP)** refers to predicting a positive class as positive.
 Meaning it correctly classified it.
 - **False Positive( FP)** refers to predicting a negative class as positive.
 Meaning it failed to classify it properly.
-- **False negative (FN)** refers to predicting a positive class as negative.
+- **False Negative (FN)** refers to predicting a positive class as negative.
 Meaning it failed to classify it properly.
 - **True Negative (TN)** refers to predicting the negative class as negative.
 Meaning it correctly classified it.

 Going back to our faulty book example, our model confusion matrix would have looked like this.